 01. Report Requirements.
-An electronic filing of the Final Report as prescribed by Commission EDI requirements shall be filed for all indemnity claims or any claims resolved by lump sum settlement within thirty (30) days from the date the surety or self-insured employer closes the claim file.
+An electronic filing of the Final Report as prescribed by Commission EDI requirements shall be filed for all indemnity claims or any claims resolved by hump sum settlement agreement within thirty (30) days from the date the surety or self-insured employer closes the claim file.
 In the case of medical-only claims, no Final Report need be filed.
 For death claims and permanent total disability claims, Annual Reports shall be filed within the first quarter of each calendar year.
 A Final Report shall be filed within thirty (30) days from the date the surety or self-insured employer closes the death or permanent total disability claim file.
-In the event the Commission is unable to reconcile the Annual Report or Final Report, a request for additional information may be made, either in writing or telephonically, and the surety or self-insured employer shall submit the requested information within fifteen (15) working days of the request.
-If the surety or self-insured employer is unable to furnish the requested information, the surety or self-insured employer shall notify the Commission, in writing, of its inability to respond and the reasons therefor within fifteen (15) workings days of the request.
+In the event the Commission is unable to reconcile the Annual Report or Final Report, a written request for additional information may be made, either in writing or telephonically, and the surety or self-insured employer is unable to furnish the requested information, the surety or self-insured employer shall notify the Commission, in writing, of its inability to respond and the reasons therefor within fifteen (15) workings days of the request.
 (3-23-22)

 02. Format.
-The required format for Final Reports is contingent on the claim file date: (3-23-22)
+The required format for Final Reports is contingent on the claim file date: (3 23 22)